Mechanical Engineering (MECH ENG)

 MECH ENG 4761 Engineering Design (LEC 1.0 and LAB 2.0)

 Real-life design projects emphasize problem definition, conceptualization, modeling, approximation techniques and optimization.
 Teamwork, communication, leadership and group discussions are encouraged.
 Student group and professional expert presentations bring awareness to diverse design issues and methodology, and professional engineering practice.
 Prerequisites: Preceded or accompanied each of Mech Eng 3708, 3525, 3131, 4479.

 MECH ENG 4840 Mechanical Instrumentation (LAB 2.0)

-A basic course in the theory and application of instrumentation to typical measurement problems in mechanical and aerospace engineering.
-Experiments employing basic devices to measure quantities such as strain, pressure, force, temperature, motion, flow, sound level are performed.
-Accepted procedures for recording, interpretation, and presentation of experimental results are illustrated.
-Prerequisites: A grade of "C" or better each of Math 3304, Mech Eng 2519, Physics 2135.
+Theory and application of instrumentation to measurement problems in mechanical and aerospace engineering.
+Experiments employing basic devices to measure quantities such as strain, pressure, force, temperature, motion, flow, and sound level are performed.
+Accepted procedures for recording, interpreting, and presenting experimental results are illustrated.
+Prerequisites: A grade of "C" or better in each of the following: Math 3304; Mech Eng 2519; Physics 2135 or Physics 2111.